 Please contact Pure Tinnitus to learn more.

-The Oto app provides a digital tinnitus therapy programme, which is based on tinnitus CBT.
+The Oto app provides a comprehensive tinnitus solution, which is based on tinnitus CBT techniques.
 This is an evidence-based treatment for tinnitus which helps to change the way your brain reacts to the sound of the ringing.

 You can try the app completely free for a week.